inesesmila/bootcamp/README.md

 function setup(){
     // place the code that should run once

-    // create a variable "myCanvas" and put the canvas in it let myCanvas = createCanvas(400, 400);
+    // create a canvas and place it within the html element that has the id "sketch-container" createCanvas(400, 400).parent("sketch-container");
-    // with the .parent method, we can decide where to render the canvas on the page myCanvas.parent("sketch-container");
 }

 function draw(){